amooma/rails-4.2-book/chapter04-activerecord.md

 times in the `authors` table.
 Normally, you would of course not do this.
 It would be better to enter each author only once in the authors table and take care of the association with the books via an intermediary table.
-For this purpose, there is `has_many ,
+For this purpose, there is `has_many ..., through:  :...`.
-        through: => `.

-This kind of association is called Many-to-Many (n:n) and we'll discuss it in detail in ?.
+This kind of association is called Many-to-Many (n:n) and we'll discuss it in detail in [Section "Many-to-Many - n:n Association"](#many-to-many-nn-association).

 Many-to-Many – n:n Association
 ------------------------------

-ActiveRecord
-relations
-has\_many()
-ActiveRecord
-relations
-belongs\_to()
-ActiveRecord
-associations
-ActiveRecord, relations
 Up to now, we have always associated a database table directly with another table.
 For many-to-many, we will associate two tables via a third table.
 As example for this kind of relation, we use an order in a very basic online shop.
-In this type of shop system, a Product can appear in several orders (Order) and at the same time an order can contain several products.
+In this type of shop system, a `Product` can appear in several orders (`Order`) and at the same time an order can contain several products.
 This is referred to as many-to-many.
 Let's recreate this scenario with code.